 - 1. The Chairperson of the Panel of Adjudicators (PoA) of the OSCE received on 24 June 2021 a letter from the Chairperson of the Permanent Council of the OSCE transmitting an external appeal which had been forwarded to her on 17 June 2021.
-As the appeal concerned individual disciplinary measures against four former members of the OSCE for the - 2.
+As the appeal concerned individual disciplinary measures against four former members of the OSCE four parameters, four separate applications were registered, including the one of (Applicant). - 2.
 The Chairperson of the Panel, through the Executive Secretary of the Panel, informed the Secretary General of the OSCE (Respondent) and the Applicant on 29 June 2021 of the constitution of the Panel, asking them to forward any further communication to the Panel as per Article 5 of the Rules of Procedure of the Panel to reach the Panel no later than 29 July 2021.
-The Applicant filed a message on 3 July 2021, and the Respondent forwarded his reply on 28 July 2021, which was transmitted to the Applicant on 9 August 2021, advising that has a right to file a response.
+The Respondent forwarded her reply on 28 July 2021, which was transmitted to the Applicant on 9 August 2021, advising that has a right to file a response.
 On 30 August 2021, the Applicant filed response. - 3.
 Travel restrictions in relation to a viral pandemic prevented the Panel from meeting in person, as foreseen in Article VI of the Terms of Reference of the Panel.
-Following consultations with the parties, the Panel held deliberations via video conference from 21 to 24 February 2022.
+Following consultations with the parties, the Panel held deliberations via video conference from 21 to 24 February 2022 and on 3 March 2022.
 The Panel was composed of its Chairperson, Mr. Thomas Laker, and its members, Ms. Anna Csorba and Ms. Catherine Quidenus. - 4.
 After examining all the documents, the Panel noted that the Applicant contests separation from service on 16 October 2020; in essence, asks for full exoneration from the allegations and reinstatement in previous appointment as - 5.
 The Respondent, pursuant to her reply, emphasizes that the review of the application should be limited.
 She holds the view that the Organization adhered to its rules for disciplinary procedure and that the impugned decision was justified; therefore, the application should be dismissed.